flamsanct/flamsanct.github.io/wp/README.md

 ![Scan results](img/designation_officer_alt.gif)

-The Citadel has received ship sighting reports describing phenomena all but beyond their technicians' comprehension.
-Seemingly, these ships and their pilots have capabilities in a class of their own.
+The Citadel has received reports of ship sightings that describe phenomena all but beyond their technicians' comprehension.
 The ships are described as vastly superior to even the best exodus ships, but sightings are rare and it is assumed there are very few examples of these peculiar craft in operation.
 Rumors circulate that these are the personal craft of clandestine elites in positions of power, and have thus been designated as officer ships.

 ### Ship Manufacturers